CVVisualPSETeam/Dokumente/Testphase/tests.md

 __CVVISUAL_LOCATION Test:__

-Tests whether the `CVVISUAL_LOCATION` macro (from _/include/opencv2/call\_meta\_data.hpp_) works as expected, i.e. the instance of `cvv::impl::CallMetaData` as which it gets defined has the correct data.
+The first test tests the `CVVISUAL_LOCATION` macro (from _/include/opencv2/call\_meta\_data.hpp_), i.e. whether the instance of `cvv::impl::CallMetaData` as which it gets defined has the correct data.
-The second test in this file checks wether a `cvv::impl::CallMataData` created by hand and with an empty initializer list has no known location, as it is supposed to be.
+The second test checks wether a `cvv::impl::CallMataData` created by hand and with an empty initializer list has no known location, as it is supposed to be.

 ###Observer Pointer